AJEETX/react.webapi.demo/README.md

 >
 >   3. To restore the dependencies, type `npm install` on the terminal
 >
->   4. Now in order to run the sample.demo (front end application), type `npm start` on the terminal
+>   4. Now in order to run the react.webapi.demo (front end application), type `npm start` on the terminal
 >
 >   5. Shortly a browser shall open with url as `localhost:8080`